vivek-vishwanath/xv6/instructions/lab3.md

 Arguments:
   stack -- a pointer to the beginning of a memory region of size stack_size, to
-           be used as the new thread's stack stack_size -- the size of the new thread's stack
+           be used as the new thread's stack stack_size -- the size of the new thread's stack in bytes

 Return:
   As with fork, clone returns twice on success (in the child and the parent).